tareqimbasher/NetPad/docs/wiki/CLI.md

 ### Caching

 `npad` builds your script before running it.
 The build is then cached and reused the next time you run the same script, significantly speeding up subsequent runs.

 The cached build will continue to be reused unless one of the following occurs:

-1. **The script's code or configuration changes.**
+1. **The script's code or configuration changes**.
 2. **A cache-invalidating option is used** that differs from the last time the script ran.<br/>
    Examples include: `--sdk`, `--connection`, `--optimize`.<br/>
    Options such as `--format` or `--minimal`, on the other hand, do **not** require the script to be rebuilt and therefore do **not** invalidate the cache.
-3. A different version of `npad` cli is used.
+3. **A different version of `npad` cli is used**.

+You can always change caching options per-run using the `--no-cache` and `--rebuild` options explained above.

 > See `npad cache -h` for cache management commands, and `npad info` to see the location of the build cache on disk.

 ### Inline Code

 You don't need a file to run C# code.
-The `npad run -x` (or: `--code`) option allows you to run arbitrary code right from the command-line.
+The `--code` (or `-x`) option allows you to run arbitrary code right from the command-line.

 ```shell
 npad run -x 'Console.WriteLine("Hello World")'